 Consider existing commercial interests of IALA industrial members

 Post feasibility studies should include cyber security measures and validate with proper penetration testing.

+A possible test MCP could be established, with a clear framework, project start, project stop and project evaluation.
+Industry partners should be given equal opportunity to bid for participation in the project.

 ACTION REQUESTED